 For iPhone 7/7 Plus: Press and hold both "Side" and "Volume Down" buttons at the same time; release them until the Apple logo shows.

-For iPhone 6 and older: Keep holding the Top/Side button and the "Home" button until you can see the Apple logo appearing on iPhone screen.
+For iPhone 6 and older: Keep holding the Top/Side button and the "Home" button until you can see the Apple logo appearing on the iPhone screen.

-Solution 4: Reset Network Settings
+Way 6.
+Reset Network Settings

-Solution 5: Delete Update and Download Again
+Way 7.
+Delete Update and Download Again

 Your iPhone cannot go through the verifying update if an error occurs or something goes wrong during the iOS software download process.
 In this situation, you can do as follows: